break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

 4).
 Secure funding

 Whether trying to get funding for a new product line or planning an exit, the break-even point is a telltale metric potential investors and lenders will consider.
-In my experience, it’s helpful to tell a narrative about your financial performance when you’re trying to secure funding and the break-even sales point tells an important part of that story.
+In my experience, it’s helpful to tell a narrative about your financial performance when you’re trying to secure funding and a business’s break-even sales point tells an important part of that story.

 Cloud CFO Tip: Just because a business has a high volume of sales, does not mean they’re profitable.
 Remember, in 2022, even Amazon was not profitable for the first time in 6 years.